MarchenkoVladislav/qaa-test/README.md

 ![image](https://user-images.githubusercontent.com/44652081/110789192-a4f6e200-8280-11eb-8efe-3e0c2d145827.png)

-These tests are for request GET /posts/{id} with invalid id value.
+These tests are for request `GET /posts/{id}` with non-existent id value.
+As described in third task, this request should return status OK (200), but it returned status Not Found (404).
+As I understood from tasks, this is bug (so I check status 200 in each test), but in my opinion we need to use status 404, when similar situations (getting resource by non-existent id) occure.

 ### The second task